-Targa Resources Partners LP % Series A Fixed-to-Floating Rate Cumulative Redeemable Perpetual Preferred Units (Liquidation Preference \$ per unit)
+Targa Resources Partners LP 4,400,000 Units 9.00% Series A Fixed-to-Floating Rate Cumulative Redeemable Perpetual Preferred Units (Liquidation Preference \$25.00 per unit)

-We are offering of the % Series A Fixed-to-Floating Rate Cumulative Redeemable Perpetual Preferred Units ("Series A Preferred Units") of Targa Resources Partners LP.
+We are offering 4,400,000 of the 9.00% Series A Fixed-to-Floating Rate Cumulative Redeemable Perpetual Preferred Units ("Series A Preferred Units") of Targa Resources Partners LP.

 Distributions on the Series A Preferred Units are cumulative from the date of original issue and will be payable monthly in arrears on the 15th day of each month of each year, when, as and if declared by the board of directors of our general partner.
-The initial distribution on the Series A Preferred Units offered hereby will be payable on November 15, 2015 in an amount equal to \$ per unit.
-Distributions on the Series A Preferred Units will be payable out of amounts legally available therefor from and including the date of original issue to, but not including, , 2020, at a rate equal to % per annum of the stated liquidation preference.
-On and after , 2020, distributions on the Series A Preferred Units will accumulate at an annual floating rate equal to the one-month LIBOR plus a spread of %. , 2020, distributions on the
+The initial distribution on the Series A Preferred Units for the period from October 15, 2015 through October 31, 2015 will be payable on November 15, 2015 in an amount equal to \$0.10 per unit.
+Distributions on the Series A Preferred Units will be payable out of amounts legally available therefor from and including the date of original issue to, but not including, November 1, 2020, at a rate equal to 9.00% per annum of the stated liquidation preference.
+On and after November 1, 2020, distributions on the Series A Preferred Units a spread of 7.71%.

-, 2020, we may redeem the Series A Preferred Units, in whole or in part, from any source of funds legally available for such purpose, by paying At any time on or after \$ per unit plus an amount equal to all accumulated and unpaid distributions thereon to the date of redemption, whether or not declared.
+At any time on or after November 1, 2020, we may redeem the Series A Preferred Units, in whole or in part, from any source of funds legally available for such purpose, by paying \$25.00 per unit plus an amount equal to all accumulated and unpaid distributions thereon to the date of redemption, whether or not declared.
 We (or a third party with our prior written consent) may also redeem the Series A Preferred Units in the event of a Change of Control.
-See "Description of Series A Preferred Units-Change of Control-Redemption
+See "Description of Series A Preferred Units-Change of Control-Redemption upon a Change of Control."

 We intend to apply to have the Series A Preferred Units listed on the New York Stock Exchange (the "NYSE"), under the symbol "NGLS PRA."
 If the application is approved, we expect trading of the Series A Preferred Units on the NYSE to begin within 30 days after their original issue date.
-Currently, there is no public market for the Series A Preferred
+Currently, there is no public market for the Series A Preferred Units.